 Acknowledgements.
-This paper is an spin-off of [6], where the question is when $W{\Gamma}$ is quasiisometric to any RAAG whatsoever.
+This paper is a spin-off of [6], where the question is when $W{\Gamma}$ is quasiisometric to any RAAG whatsoever.

-Alexandra Edletzberger brought Nguyen and Tran's paper to my attention, and had already realized that their decomposition was related to the JSJ decomposition, and that cycles of cuts should be obstructions to being quasiisometric to a RAAG [15, Remark 1.38, Remark 4.29].
-The latter became [6, Theorem 5.16].
+Alexandra Edletzberger had already noticed that Nguyen and Tran's decomposition was related to the JSJ decomposition, and that cycles of cuts should be obstructions to being quasiisometric to a RAAG [15, Remark 1.38, Remark 4.29].